-In this picture, I had just finished running a 10k, 400 meters, a mile, and marathon for a total of 33 miles of hard running all on one day.
+In this picture, I had just finished running a 10k, 400 meters, 100 meters, a mile, and marathon for a total of 33 miles of hard running, all on the same day.
+I looked like death warmed over and felt that way when I finished the race!
+I needed strong, meaningful motivation to finish this race.

 Meaningful Motivation Matters

-When asked how I won one of the toughest races in the world, my response is more about motivation and mental preparation than physical preparation, although you need all three.
+When asked how I won one of the toughest races in the world, my response was more about motivation and mental preparation than physical preparation, although you need all three.

 You can't just will yourself to win.
-You must put in the hard and smart work daily to get to the starting line.
-However, meaningful motivation is the fuel that brings you across the finish line each day.
+You must put in the hard and intelligent work daily to get to the starting line.
+However, meaningful motivation is the fuel that brings you across the finish line, whether in a race or any other significant goal in life.

 While I was prepared physically like never before for the Original Ultimate Runner Competition (10k, 400 meters, 100 meters, a mile, and marathon all ran on the same day), I was just as importantly getting ready on the motivation and mental side of my training.

-The physical side of things, the mental aspects, and the motivation of training and racing must come together on all cylinders when going after your God-given potential.
+The physical side, mental aspects, and motivation of training and racing must come together on all cylinders when going after your God-given potential.

-How does one prepare mentally to run a 10k, 400 meters, 100 meters, a mile, and marathon on the same day, especially when you have never run a marathon before?
+How does one prepare mentally to run a 10k, 400 meters, 100 meters, a mile, and marathon on the same day, mainly when you have never run a marathon before?

 The answer to that question continues to help me today as I help others identify what motivates them, develop grit, and improve mental toughness.